Kyle Isbel Player Props: Royals vs. Rangers

 Kyle Isbel At The Plate

-- He has scored at least one run three times this year (25.0%), including one multi-run game.
+- He has scored at least one run three times this season (23.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.